emc-openstack/vmax-cinder-driver/README.md

 *	Solutions Enabler 8.1.2(with SMI-S component) for VMAX2 and VMAX3
 *	SMI-S Provider is available from available from [EMC’s support website](https://support.emc.com)
 *	The SMI-S Provider with Solutions Enabler can be installed as a vApp, or on a Windows or Linux host
+*       Ensure that there is only one SMI-S (ECOM) server active on the same VMAX array.

+### Required VMAX Software Suites for OpenStack
+There are five Software Suites available for the VMAX3:

+* Base Suite
+* Advanced Suite
+* Local Replication Suite
+* Remote Replication Suite
+* Total Productivity Pack

+Openstack requires the Advanced Suite and the Local Replication Suite or the Total Productivity Pack (it includes the Advanced Suite and the Local Replication Suite) for the VMAX3.

+There are four bundled Software Suites for the VMAX2:

+* Advanced Software Suite
+* Base Software Suite
+* Enginuity Suite
+* Symmetrix Management Suite

+OpenStack requires the Advanced Software Bundle for the VMAX2.

+or

+The VMAX2 Optional Software are:

+* EMC Storage Analytics (ESA)
+* FAST VP
+* Ionix ControlCenter and ProSphere Package
+* Open Replicator for Symmetrix
+* PowerPath
+* RecoverPoint EX
+* SRDF for VMAX 10K
+* Storage Configuration Advisor
+* TimeFinder for VMAX10K

+### eLicensing Support
+OpenStack requires TimeFinder for VMAX10K for the VMAX2.

+Each are licensed separately.
+For further details on how to get the relevant license(s), reference eLicensing Support below.

+To activate your entitlements and obtain your VMAX license files, visit the Service Center on ``https://support.emc.com``, as directed on your License Authorization Code (LAC) letter emailed to you.

+-  For help with missing or incorrect entitlements after activation (that is, expected functionality remains unavailable because it is not licensed), contact your EMC account representative or authorized reseller.

+-  For help with any errors applying license files through Solutions Enabler, contact the EMC Customer Support Center.

+-  If you are missing a LAC letter or require further instructions on activating your licenses through the Online Support site, contact EMC's worldwide Licensing team at ``licensing@emc.com`` or call:

+   North America, Latin America, APJK, Australia, New Zealand: SVC4EMC (800-782-4362) and follow the voice prompts.

+   EMEA: +353 (0) 21 4879862 and follow the voice prompts.

 ### Install PyWBEM
 * Required version: PyWBEM 0.7